minnojs/minno-quest/README.md

 DEBUG 		| (true or false; default: false) When set to true, prints each logged object in the console. logfn 		| (Function) The task has a default object that it logs, if you want to change the logged object itself, you may use a function of the form: `function(log, pagesData, global){return logObj;}`

+Within the player, each question (as defined by unique question name) may be logged only once.
+By default questions are logged at the end of a page (on submit or decline), if you want to delay logging until the end of the task, you may do so by setting `nolog` in the appropriate page or question.

+If you want a question not to be logged at all, simply do not give it a name.

 ### Making your questionnaire dynamic
 There are several ways that you can make your questionnaire more dynamic.
 We will give a short overview and then get into the specifics.